m-guggenmos/remeta/README.md

 - `readout_term_meta`: additive metacognitive bias at the readout of type 1 decision values
 - `confidence slope`: multiplicative metacognitive bias applying to the estimation of type 1 noise
 - `confidence scaling`: multiplicative metacognitive bias applying to confidence reports
-- `noise_multi_meta`: multiplicative type 2 noise, i.e. when metacognitive noise is assumed to be dependent on the absolute value of type 1 decision values
+- `noise_transform_meta`: parameter to specify decision-value-dependent type 2 noise (e.g. multiplicative noise)
 - `criterion{i}_meta`: i-th confidence criterion (in case of a criterion-based link function)
 - `level{i}_meta`: i-th confidence level (in case of a criterion-based link function, confidence levels correspond to the confidence at the respective criteria)